Eriya Kategaya: Political career

 When the NRM and NRA eventually took power in January 1986, Kategaya was one of the groups' top leadership and considered by most as the Number Two after Museveni.
-Between 1986 and 2001, Kategaya served in various capacities as National Political Commissar for the NRM and Minister in Museveni's governments.
+Between 1986 and 2001, Kategaya served in various capacities as national political commissar for the NRM and Minister in Museveni's governments.

+In 1991, Kategaya delivered the keynote address at the Ugandan North American Association convention in Boston, Massachusetts.

-During Museveni's second term as elected President (2001 - 2006), Kategaya, then serving as Internal Affairs Minister, famously fell out with the President when he opposed moves to have the Constitution amended to remove presidential term limits.
-In May 2003, he was dropped from his ministerial position during a Cabinet reshuffle, along with other ministers who opposed the removal of term limits.
-Kategaya continued to speak out against amending the term limits provision until eventually the heavily pro-Museveni Parliament pushed the amendment through.
+During Museveni's second term as President (2001–2006), Kategaya, then serving as internal affairs minister, famously fell out with the president when he opposed having the Constitution amended to remove presidential term limits.
+In May 2003, Kategaya was dropped from his ministerial position during a cabinet reshuffle, along with other ministers who opposed the removal of term limits.
+He continued to speak out against amending the term limits provision until eventually the heavily pro-Museveni Parliament pushed the amendment through.

-From the time he was dropped from the Cabinet, Kategaya returned to practice as a private lawyer with J.B.Byamugisha Advocates, a law firm based in Kampala.
+From the time he was dropped from the cabinet, Kategaya returned to practice as a private lawyer with J.B.
+Byamugisha Advocates, a law firm based in Kampala.

-In December 2004, he participated in the formation of the Forum for Democratic Change (FDC) an anti-Museveni coalition which went on to become the main opposition group in Uganda after the 2006 general elections.
+In December 2004, he participated in the formation of the Forum for Democratic Change, an anti-Museveni coalition which went on to become the main opposition group in Uganda after the 2006 general elections.
 Kategaya, however, maintained a low profile and rarely participated in FDC affairs.

 Following Museveni and NRM's win in the 2006 general elections, rumours began spreading that Kategaya was in reconciliation talks with Museveni.
-The rumours proved well-founded when Museveni nominated his old ally for approval by the Parliament as a Cabinet Minister.
-Subsequently, he was appointed to the posts of Deputy Prime Minister and Minister for East African Community Affairs.
+The rumours proved well-founded when Museveni nominated his old ally for approval by the Parliament as a cabinet minister.
+Subsequently, he was appointed to the posts of deputy prime minister and minister for East African Community Affairs.
 Kategaya has been instrumental in the continued growth of the East African Community.

-In the cabinet reshuffle of 27 May 2011, Eriya Kategaya maintained all his cabinet posts.
+In the cabinet reshuffle of 27 May 2011, Kategaya maintained all his cabinet posts.

+Death

-Eriya Kategaya died on 2 March 2013 in Nairobi, where he had been hospitalised for a while.
+Kategaya died on 2 March 2013 in Nairobi, where he had been hospitalised.